 Understanding our motivation for the stack

 While we went through long and detailed discussions to come to this recommendation, it doesn't mean that it is necessarily superior to alternative stacks.
-You can still feel confident if you go down another route (see below for alternative options).
+You can still feel confident if you go down another route (refer below for alternative options).
 But for our Best Practices, we wanted to give exactly one greenfield recommendation for all our customers who have no special requirements on the stack.

 We decided on this stack for the following reasons: